-New report describes 7 essential steps toward an AIDS-free generationJuly 19th, 2012 in HIV & AIDS /
+New report describes 7 essential steps toward an AIDS-free generationJuly 19, 2012 in Medicine & Health / HIV & AIDS

 The end of AIDS is within our reach.
 But as the authors of a new special supplement in the August, 2012 Journal of Acquired Immune Deficiencies (JAIDS) point out, new financial investments and renewed commitments from countries around the world will be critical to fully implement proven treatment and prevention tools already at hand and to continue essential scientific research.